-The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal grant activity of the Calhoun County Board of Education under programs of the federal government for the year ended September 30, 2019.
-The information in this Schedule is presented in accordance with the requirements of Title 2 U. S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of the Calhoun County Board of Education, it is not intended to and does not present the financial position, changes in net position of the Calhoun County Board of Education.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of the Calhoun County Board of Education (the "Board") under programs of the federal government for the year ended September 30, 2021.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U. S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of the Board, it is not intended to and does not present the financial position or changes in net position of the Board.